-The scholarship will be awarded jointly in the name of the Magna Carta Trust and The Baronial Order of Magna Charta, and the first student selected will attend the BOMC First United States Triennial Magna Carta Symposium that will be held 16 April 2015 in Washington, DC.
+The scholarship will be awarded jointly in the name of the Magna Carta Trust and The Baronial Order of Magna Charta, and the first student selected will attend the BOMC First United States Triennial Magna Carta Symposium.
 Upon receiving the award, the winner will offer remarks.

 Mark Gill (right) Executive Director Magna Carta 800, presented the Second Annual Baronial Order of Magna Charta — Magna Carta Trust American Law School Scholarship on 14 April 2016 to Paul Charles James, a student at the Washington and Lee University School of Law.

 Dianne Alley Robinson, Chairman, BOMC-MCT Scholarship Committee, and Marshal Robert Pond Vivian joined him at The Cosmos Club in Washington, DC.